kionsoftware/terraform-provider-kion/README.md

-# terraform-provider-cloudtamerio <!-- omit in toc -->
+# terraform-provider-kion <!-- omit in toc -->

-The Terraform provider for cloudtamer.io allows you interact with the cloudtamer.io API using the Terraform HCL language.
+The Terraform provider for Kion allows you interact with the Kion API using the Terraform HCL language.
 Our provider supports creating, updating, reading, and deleting resources.
 You can also use it to query for resources using filters even if a resource is not created through Terraform.

 - [Getting Started](#getting-started)
   - [Importing Resource State](#importing-resource-state)